South America is an incredible place and we share this South America Bucket List, so you can visit the best places on

 The Quilotoa Loop is one of the most beautiful hikes we have ever been on.
 The Trek takes 3-4 days and it’s well marked so you can go at your own pace without a guide.

-Each day you hike through gorgeous, green mountainous valleys, past babbling brooks and beautiful waterfalls.
-For most of the time, you will have the mountains all to yourself, but every so often the trail goes through a tiny village which gives you an insight into Ecuadorian country life.
+Each day you hike through gorgeous, green mountainous valleys, past babbling brooks, and beautiful waterfalls.
+Most of the time, you will have the mountains all to yourself, but every so often the trail goes through a tiny village which gives you an insight into Ecuadorian country life.
 Your reward on the final day as you climb over the rim of the Quilotoa crater is seeing the glistening blue waters of Lake Quilotoa itself in all its glory.
 On a clear day, you can even see the snowy peaks of Cotopaxi or Chimborazo from there.

-Alongside the magnificent views the other thing that makes this Trek special are the hostels.
-After a long day hiking, you are welcomed into these cosy hostels, where you can huddle up by a fire, share stories with other hikers and refuel with a hearty 3-course meal.
+Alongside the magnificent views, the other thing that makes this Trek special is the hostels.
+After a long day hiking, you are welcomed into these cozy hostels, where you can huddle up by a fire, share stories with other hikers and refuel with a hearty 3-course meal.
 Whilst in Ecuador, make sure to explore the jungle on an Amazon jungle tour from Ecuador.

 Nicola from Kic Travels

 Watching the Sunrise at Mt Fitz Roy, Argentina

 Part of the Andes mountain range, located deep within Argentina’s Los Glaciares National Park, Mount Fitz Roy is one of the most beautiful peaks in the world.
 And one of the most challenging, too.
 Rising from the ground to a staggering height of 3,359m, Mount Fitz Roy is one of the most challenging peaks in the world.
-The final 1200 meters ascent is for only the most experienced of rock climbers.
+The final 1200 meters ascent is for only the most experienced rock climbers.

 Many people choose to sleep in the Campamento Poincenot, at the bottom of Fitz Roy, to hike up early in the morning to Laguna Los Tres to see the towers illuminated by the first rays of the morning sun, which turns the granite red for a few minutes.
 It is unforgettable!